Committee Chairperson Phone Email

 Potluck supper (Sept thru April) on the 3rd Friday of the month at 5:30 P.M.
 The November and December Potlucks are held on Thanksgiving Day and on Christmas Day at 2:00 pm.
 The sign-up sheet is displayed on the back wall of the pool Ramada 2 weeks prior to the Potluck.

 Ladies’ Coffee/Tea at the Casa Paloma 1 Rec Center.
-Come any time from 10:00am to noon on the first (1st) Wednesday of the month from November through April.
-This is a good place to meet your neighbors and make new friends
+Come any time from 10:00am to noon.
+See Calendar on Web site for meeting dates (November through April).
+This is a good place to meet your neighbors and make new friends.

 Responds to complaints from our homeowners when there is a dispute or complaint against another homeowner.

 Keeps homeowners informed on the changes in the legislature that affects HOA’s.